qtmspin/alpaca_api_service/readme.md

 # 🦙 Alpaca API Service

-A TypeScript service for interacting with the Alpaca API with enhanced features for pre-market and post-market trading.
+A TypeScript service for interacting with the Alpaca API with enhanced features for pre-market and post-market trading, featuring real-time WebSocket-based order monitoring with sub-100ms latency.

 ## 📚 Documentation